-Medication is a proven way to treat — and prevent — migraines.
-But medication is only part of the story.
+Medicine is a proven way to both treat and prevent migraines.
+But medicine is only part of the story.
 It's also important to take good care of yourself and understand how to cope with migraine pain when it strikes.

 The same lifestyle choices that promote overall good health also can reduce the number of migraines you have and lessen the migraine pain.

-In fact, knowing how to manage migraine pain with lifestyle and behavioral measures, as well as medication, can often be the most effective way to handle migraines.
+Combining medicine with behavioral measures and lifestyle can often be the most effective way to handle migraines.

 Find a calm environment

 - Turn off the lights.
-Migraines often increase sensitivity to light and sound.
+Light and sound can make migraine pain worse.
 Relax in a dark, quiet room.
 Sleep if you can.

-Drink a caffeinated beverage.
-In small amounts, caffeine alone can relieve migraine pain in the early stages or enhance the pain-reducing effects of acetaminophen (Tylenol, others) and aspirin.
+Sip a caffeinated drink.
+In small amounts, caffeine alone can relieve migraine pain in the early stages.
+Caffeine also may enhance the pain-reducing effects of acetaminophen (Tylenol, others) and aspirin.